niekert/foursquare-venues/README.md

 Obviously this app is not in a production ready state.
 I've decided to drop some things because it would take a lot of time implementing all of this, here's a list of those things:

 - Mobile design when opening the details of a venue is messed up
-- There is no proper error handling for API requests, and the app doesn't show an error, the actions are implemented though.
+- There is no proper error handling for API requests and the app doesn't show an error when it happend, the actions are implemented though.
 - UI for the details of a venue are very poor.
-I only implemented the details view to better demonstrate the "scenes" folder architecture
+I only implemented the details view to better demonstrate the "scenes" folder architecture and the architecture of how state flows in a redux app like this.
 - Not everything is tested.
-I've tested some various aspects of the app (actions, reducers, containers and components) to demonstrate how those things
+I've tested some various aspects of the app (actions, reducers, containers and components) to demonstrate how they can be tested, getting more test coverage would only be more time consuming